Change-A-Life Mentoring Program

 The mission of the Mooresville Graded School District mentoring program is to encourage and support students to become successful academically, personally, and socially.

 Mentoring has been a practiced art of developing and maintaining positive and helpful human relationships for hundreds of years, by nearly every culture, in various individuals and groups, and in many different ways.
 With this in mind, Mooresville Graded School District implemented the Change-A-Life mentoring program.
 Several years into this program, the Change-A-Life mentoring committee and site coordinators at each school have established a successful program for our students.
+To access the Change-A-Life mentoring program handbook, click here.

 - Mentoring has survived the tests of time and has been of enormous value to individuals and societies.